Trump criticizes Saudi account of Khashoggi's death: 'There's been deception'

 Breaking News Emails

-President Donald Trump on Saturday offered sharper criticism of Saudi Arabia’s explanation of the death of journalist Jamal Khashoggi, saying "obviously there’s been deception, and there’s been lies."
+President Donald Trump offered sharper criticism of Saudi Arabia's explanation of the death of journalist Jamal Khashoggi, saying "obviously there's been deception, and there's been lies."

 "Nobody has told me he's responsible.
 Nobody has told me he's not responsible.
 We haven't reached that point," he said, adding, "I would love if he wasn't responsible."